facebookresearch/Mephisto/packages/mephisto-task/README.md

 ### `sendMessage(payload)`

-Once a connection is established, sends a message over the socket connection to the Mephisto live server on behalf of the agent.
+Once a connection is established, sends a message over the socket connection to the Mephisto live server on behalf of the current agent.

 ### `agentState`